Ask a question

 Advantages and disadvantages of hydrogen fuel for the car

 Although electric cars are slowly filling the streets, some experts predict that hydrogen may be the fuel of the future.
-However, the lack of availability of charging stations and the limited offer of hydrogen-fueled cars indicate that this technology has a long way to go before it becomes mainstream.
+The share of hydrogen-fueled public transportation vehicles is growing, but the increasing, though still low, availability of charging stations and the wide range of hydrogen-fueled cars indicate, however, that this technology has a long way to go before it becomes commonplace among passenger vehicles.
 Is it worth investing in?

 Hydrogen car fuel – the most important information